When you are depressed it’s obvious, surely. The simple answer is no: not always and when it comes to men then the answer is no, not very often.

 You will have come across the hidden face of male depression at home, in your relationship, in your family and at work but you may not know it.
-Depression in men is hidden because depression presents in men differently to women in most cases.
+Male depression is hidden because depression presents in men differently to women in most cases.
 Often men are unaware they are depressed and may even exhibit destructive behaviours.
 There is a reason for this.

-My interest came from a working in the business world for over 20 years and observing behaviour that I did not really connect with which seemed unhelpful, counter productive and unnecessarily aggressive.
+My interest came from working in the business world for over 20 years and observing behaviour that I did not really connect with which seemed unhelpful, counterproductive and unnecessarily aggressive.
 This behaviour seemed acceptable, and in some places expected and I could not understand it.
 It got me curious and began to look behind it to see what could be driving it.

-1 in 3 of us will have a mental health issue in our lives.
-Only 25 per cent of people who seek help for depression in the UK are men and yet recent studies conclude that the actual number of depressed men is nearer 50 per cent.
-Why the discrepancy?
+One in four of us will have a mental health issue in our lives.
+Only 25% of people who seek help for depression in the UK are men and yet recent studies conclude that the actual number of depressed men is over 30%.